mssimi/ContentManagementBundle/README.md

 * Blogs/Articles
 * Slider(Slideshow)

-Bundle contains CRUD actions as well as basic administration templates, which you can override.
+Bundle contains CRUD actions as well as basic administration templates, which you can override (http://symfony.com/doc/current/templating/overriding.html).
 Bundle also provides simple "RouterController" for your pages.

 ### Installation